selkies-project/selkies-gstreamer/docs/firewall.md

 It is possible to install [coTURN](https://github.com/coturn/coturn) on your own server or PC from a package repository, as long as the listening port and the relay ports may be opened.

-1. Installation for Ubuntu or Debian-based distributions (available in EPEL for CentOS/RHEL):
+**1. Installation for Ubuntu or Debian-based distributions (available in EPEL for CentOS/RHEL):**

 ```bash
 sudo apt-get update && sudo apt-get install --no-install-recommends -y coturn
 ```

-2. For self-hosted standalone coTURN servers, a minimal barebones configuration for `/etc/turnserver.conf` is available below, where options are also all available as command-line options (check the [coTURN Example Configuration](https://github.com/coturn/coturn/blob/master/examples/etc/turnserver.conf) for more information):
+**2. For self-hosted standalone coTURN servers, a minimal barebones configuration for `/etc/turnserver.conf` is available below**, where options are also all available as command-line options (check the [coTURN Example Configuration](https://github.com/coturn/coturn/blob/master/examples/etc/turnserver.conf) for more information)**:**

 ```conf
 listening-ip=0.0.0.0